Cappi1998/SteamAddMobileGuardAuthenticator/README.md

 [.NET Core 5.0](https://dotnet.microsoft.com/download) or higher required.

 - Run the program for the first time to create the configuration files.
-- Configure the "Config.json" configuration file.
+- Configure the "Config.json" file.

 ### Config.json